localstack/docs/content/en/tutorials/reproducible-machine-learning-cloud-pods/index.md

 The above code uses the `boto3` library to download the data file from an S3 bucket.
 The file is then loaded into a NumPy array using the `numpy.loadtxt` function, and the target values (i.e. the labels corresponding to each image) are extracted from the last column of the array.
 The images are then reshaped into 2-dimensional arrays, and the function has been configured to return only a subset of the available classes by filtering the target values.
 Finally, the function returns an object containing the data, target values, and metadata.

 Let us now define a `handler` function that would be executed by the Lambda every time a trigger event occurs.
-In this case, we would like to use the above function to load the dataset and train a model using the Support Vector Machine (SVM) algorithm.
-After a train-test split, we will predict the value of the digit on the test subset:
+In this case, we would like to use the above function to load the dataset and train a model using the [Support Vector Machine (SVM)](https://scikit-learn.org/stable/modules/svm.html) algorithm.

 ```python
 def handler(event, context):